 If you are in a deregulated state, Google your state's Public Service Commission.
 You can find published monthly energy prices from all providers and do comparison shopping using apples-to-apples data.

 Remember, there is no difference between a therm or a kilowatt from one company vs. another.
 The only difference is the price!
 So shopping the market is so key.
-Especially right now that colder temperatures have driven up energy consumption and the cost of energy at wholesale.

 The rates usually reset once a month.
-You can typically lock in to a fixed rate for 6 to 24 months, depending on the rules in your state.
+You can typically lock in a fixed rate for 6 to 24 months, depending on the rules in your state.
 Shopping for this stuff may not be fun, but it can save you a whole lot of money on a bill that comes every month like clockwork.

 2. Purchase a smart thermostat